Brother (1997 film): Plot

 Having left Sveta, a frustrated Danila goes to Hoffman, discusses with him the pernicious influence of the big city on people and finally offers him money, but he refuses.
-Then Danila meets Kat, tells her about his departure and gives her a wad of dollars.
+Then Danila meets Kat, tells her about his departure and gives her a wad of rubles.

-At the end of the film, Danila goes out onto a snowy highway, catches a ride and leaves for Moscow.
+The film ends with Danila walking out onto a snowy highway and hitchhiking toward Moscow.